camunda/camunda-docs-manual/content/update/minor/716-to-717/tomcat.md

 * `freemarker-$FREEMARKER_VERSION.jar`
 * `mybatis-$MYBATIS_VERSION.jar`

-# 2. Update Optional Camunda Platform Libraries
+# 2. Update optional Camunda Platform libraries

 In addition to the core libraries, there may be optional artifacts in `$TOMCAT_HOME/lib/` for LDAP integration, Camunda Connect, Camunda Spin, and scripting.
 If you use any of these extensions, the following update steps apply:

-## LDAP Integration
+## LDAP integration

 Copy the following library from `$TOMCAT_DISTRIBUTION/lib` to the folder `$TOMCAT_HOME/lib/`, if present: